-Advancement Via Individual Determination ("AVID"), is a college readiness system for elementary-aged scholars through higher education that is designed to increase school-wide learning and performance.
-The AVID College Readiness System ("ACRS") accelerates scholar learning, uses research-based methods of effective instruction, provides meaningful and motivational professional learning, and acts as a catalyst for systemic reform and change.
+Advancement Via Individual Determination (AVID), is a college readiness system for elementary-aged scholars through higher education that is designed to increase school-wide learning and performance.
+The AVID College Readiness System (ACRS) accelerates scholar learning, uses research-based methods of effective instruction, provides meaningful and motivational professional learning, and acts as a catalyst for systemic reform and change.
 While typically found in brick-and-mortar schools, Compass is proud to be one of a select few who are offering this program online.

-The AVID curriculum, based on rigorous standards, is driven by the Writing, Inquiry, Collaboration, Organization and Reading ("WICOR") method.
+The AVID curriculum, based on rigorous standards, is driven by the Writing, Inquiry, Collaboration, Organization and Reading (WICOR) method.
 AVID curriculum is used in AVID elective courses and in content-area courses (English language arts, math, science, and social studies) in AVID schools.
 Our teachers use AVID strategies in all of their instructional practices and encourage learning coaches to put these strategies into practice at home.
-High school scholars can enroll in the AVID elective courses with use of educational support funds.
+High school scholars can enroll in the AVID elective courses.